bowen31337/hosts-switcher/README.md

 **It helps to switch to different hosts file**

-## this project is built on [Electron Rollup KickStart](https://github.com/bowen31337/electron-rollup-kickstart.git)
+## This project is built on [Electron Rollup KickStart](https://github.com/bowen31337/electron-rollup-kickstart.git)

 ```bash
 # to build the application